sgenoud/quarolib/README.md

 ##### Hooks for simple, well defined, tasks

-- `hooks/useNodeRef.js`: gets a reference to a DOM node and makes sure the reference is updated if the DOM node changes.
-This is important for situations described in the [React FAQ](https://reactjs.org/docs/hooks-faq.html#how-can-i-measure-a-dom-node)

 - `hooks/useOutsideCallback.js`: hooks to defined a callback that will be called when a user clicks outside a list of targets.
 What is different about this implementation is that you can define an array of nodes that are